 A frequently used term when working with a student with a disability is a reasonable academic adjustment.
 A reasonable academic adjustment is an academic adjustment that minimizes or eliminates the impact of a disability, allowing the individual to gain equal access and have an equal opportunity to participate in the University's courses, programs, services, activities, and facilities.
 Title II of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973 dictates that an institution must provide reasonable academic adjustments, auxiliary aids and/or services for those individuals with a qualified disability who self identify.

-To determine reasonable adjustments, auxiliary aids and/or services, The Office for Disability Services (ODS) at University Park or the Disability Contact Liaison (DCL) at another Penn State location will accept current documentation of the student’s disorder/impairment, as well as, information from appropriate University personnel regarding essential standards for courses, programs, services, activities, and facilities.
+To determine reasonable adjustments, auxiliary aids and/or services, The Office for Disability Services (ODS) will accept current documentation of the student’s disorder/impairment, as well as, information from appropriate University personnel regarding essential standards for courses, programs, services, activities, and facilities.
 A reasonable academic adjustment is one that does not require a substantial change in the curriculum or alteration of any essential elements or functions of the course, program, service, or activity.
 Academic adjustments, auxiliary aids, and/or services are determined on a case-by-case basis and course–by-course basis.

 Providing academic adjustments, auxiliary aids, and/or services is not as ominous as it may sound and not all students with disabilities require adaptations or adjustments.
 Adaptations may result in only minor revisions or changes, or may require a search for a mutually satisfactory solution for the instructor and the student.
 Auxiliary aids and services are most likely paid for by the ODS.